[Rev. 12/14/2016 2:29:32 PM--2015]

 2. An affidavit to be used in any court of justice in this state.

 NRS 5.045 Report of certain statistical information to be submitted to Court Administrator.
-In the time and manner prescribed by the Supreme Court, the municipal judge of a city or, if there is more than one municipal judge for a city, a municipal judge designated by mutual consent of the other municipal judges of that city, shall submit to the Court Administrator a written report of the statistical information required pursuant to this section and such other statistical information as prescribed by the Supreme Court.
-The report must include, without limitation, statistical information concerning:
+In the time and manner prescribed by the Supreme Court, the municipal judge of a city or, if there is more than one municipal judge for a city, a municipal judge designated by mutual consent of the other municipal judges of that city, shall submit to the Court Administrator a written report of the statistical information required pursuant to the uniform system for collecting and compiling statistical information regarding the State Court System which is prescribed by the Supreme Court.

 1. Municipal courts have jurisdiction of civil actions or proceedings: